Riot Fest

-Riot Fest is an annual three-day punk rock music festival based in Chicago, Illinois, at Douglass Park.
+Riot Fest is an annual three-day punk rock music festival held at Douglass Park in Chicago, Illinois.
 It is known for booking reunions, guest performances, and full album performances.
-Riot Fest remains one of the largest independently owned music festivals in the United States.
+Riot Fest is one of the largest independently owned music festivals in the United States.

 History

-Riot Fest was established in Chicago in 2005 by Mike Petryshyn and Sean McKeough, the latter who also co-produced Chicago's Motoblot annual motorcycle rally.
-Riot Fest spent seven years as a multi-venue festival, using the Metro, Subterranean, Double Door, Cobra Lounge and the Congress Theater to present bands over a three-day weekend, such as Social Distortion, Danzig, Cock Sparrer, Weezer, Alkaline Trio, the Mighty Mighty Bosstones, Bad Brains, the Dead Milkmen, Fun., the Lawrence Arms, Bad Religion, the Murder City Devils, Butthole Surfers, the Suicide Machines, and more.
+Riot Fest was established in Chicago in 2005 by Mike Petryshyn and Sean McKeough.
+McKeough also co-produced Chicago's Motoblot annual motorcycle rally.
+Riot Fest spent seven years as a multi-venue festival, using the Metro, Subterranean, Double Door, Cobra Lounge, and the Congress Theater to present bands over a three-day weekend.

-Punk, rock, indie rock, alternative, psychobilly, metal, skate punk and ska are represented at Riot Fest along with reunion sets from Naked Raygun, Wax, Blue Meanies, Articles of Faith, Plow United, the Jesus and Mary Chain, Chiodos, Misfits, Jawbreaker and the Replacements.

-In 2012, Riot Fest moved from various venues around the city to an outdoor venue at Chicago's Humboldt Park and was marketed as Riot Fest & Carnival, with rides, games, wrestling, and food vendors.
-2012 also saw the festival expand through North America with events staged in Brooklyn, Toronto, Dallas, and Denver soon after.[4]
-Since the death of McKeough in 2016, Riot Fest has remained a once-a-year event in Chicago.
+In 2012, Riot Fest moved to an outdoor venue at Chicago's Humboldt Park and was marketed as Riot Fest & Carnival, with rides, games, wrestling, and food vendors.
+2012 also saw the festival expand through North America, with events in Brooklyn, Toronto, Dallas, and Denver soon after.
+Since McKeough's death in 2016, Riot Fest has remained an annual event in Chicago.

 The festival played a key role in the reunions of Naked Raygun, The Replacements in 2013, the Misfits in 2016, and Jawbreaker in 2017, among others.

 2012

 The festival consisted of two days of music at Humboldt Park on Saturday, September 15 and Sunday, September 16 and a Friday night kickoff at the Congress Theater.
-The lineup for Riot Fest in 2012 included: